Simplified Overview of the Myers-Briggs Type Instrument –

 ISTP: The Crafter – practical experimenters, masters of all kinds of tools.

-ISFP: The Creative – artists and musicians, ready to explore/experience.
+ISFP: The Composer – artists and musicians, ready to explore/experience.

 ESTP: The Promoter – smart, energetic, perceptive, enjoys living on the edge.